mfsiat/bookListApp_js/README.md

  4. will be working with JS events
  5. for the design or layout we used a bootsstrap theme from bootswatch
  6. all the methods in JS are static
+ 7. we used event propagation to target a specific thing for delete

  a simple app to save a list of the books that i read.